Why Improve Customer Service?

 For example, a local restaurant with its menu online, hours of operation, and an easy way to place an order or make a reservation has made it much easier for customers to purchase from them rather than from a restaurant that doesn’t have a quality website.

 How are you using social media?
 Like it or not, most people use social media when making purchasing decisions.
 Social media may be their preferred way to interact with your business too.
 Not only should your social channels be active, but they should also be an easy way to answer customer questions and field customer complaints.
-You’ll need someone monitoring your social channels regularly and reply to comments and messages.
+You’ll need someone to monitor your social channels regularly and reply to comments and messages.
 To improve consistency, have ready-made templates to handle common inquiries and have policies to handle complaints.

 In-person touches when customers visit your business are equally important.
 How are people greeted?
 Better yet, are they greeted when they enter your establishment?
 Their experience begins the moment they step foot inside.
-They should be greeted, and staff should be available (without hoovering) to help customers.
+They should be welcomed, and staff should be available (without hoovering) to help customers.
 You can help your team with some simple scripts for greeting people and up-selling (without being pushy).
 Policies need to also be in place on how customer complaints are handled.

 Taking the restaurant example again, are customers seated by the server?
 Are specials brought to the attention of the customer?
 Can your servers answer questions about the menu?
 Does your server ask about the customer’s experience before they leave?
 How are complaints handled?
 These are things that should be reviewed and improved.

 The Four Seasons Hotels and Resorts are known worldwide for their customer satisfaction.
 They start each day with a “Glitch Report.”
-All the department heads get together and tell where they missed the mark with a guest and come up with solutions to make it right.
+All the department heads get together and tell where they missed the mark with a guest and devise solutions to make it right.
 These meetings have all departments working on ensuring the guest is satisfied with their stay when they leave.
 Customer satisfaction is a team effort.

 Turn Failures into Opportunities